DexterInd/GoPiGo3/docs/source/tutorials-basic/buzzer.rst

 The main zone of the code is divided into 2 sections:

-   1. The 1st section, where we only play 3 musical notes which are split apart by delays worth of 1 second (each).
+   1. The 1st section, where we only play 3 musical notes with a 1 second delay.
    2. The 2nd section, where we play the lovely *"Twinkle Twinkle Little Start"* song.

-In the 1st section we are using the :py:meth:`easygopigo3.Buzzer.sound` method, which takes as a paramater, an integer that represents the frequency of the emitted sound.
-As you can see in the following code snippet, each musical note corresponds with a certain frequency:
+In the 1st section, we use the :py:meth:`easygopigo3.Buzzer.sound` method, which takes as a paramater, an integer that represents the frequency of the emitted sound.
+As you can see in the following code snippet, each musical note corresponds to a certain frequency:

    * The frequency of *A4* musical note is *440Hz*.
    * The frequency of *A5* musical note is *880Hz*.